-The 2017 End of Term Report also includes some notable changes since the last report in 2012.
+The 2016 End of Term Report also includes some notable changes since the last report in 2012.
 Highlights include a significant increase in resident satisfaction with the maintenance of local roads and footpaths; land use and quality of development and Council's communications and community engagement processes.
-Council's financial performance is strong.